-Cities and counties in Iowa are provided dedicated funding for bridges through Federal-aid and State programs.
+Cities and counties in Iowa are provided dedicated funding for bridges through Federal-aid and State Bridge programs.
 The purpose of these programs is to reduce the number of "Poor" bridges (formerly known as Structurally Deficient (SD) and Functionally Obsolete (FO) bridges) on the local jurisdiction roadway systems.
-These bridge programs are administered by the Iowa Department of Transportation (Iowa DOT) Local Systems Bureau in accordance with 761 Iowa Administrative Code (IAC), Chapter 161.
-Likewise, the State programs are administered in accordance with 761 IAC, Chapter 160.
-In both cases, these programs are developed and administered in consultation with city and county officials through their representative organizations.
+The State Bridge programs are administered in accordance with 761 IAC, Chapter 160.
+These bridge programs are administered in accordance with 761 IAC, Chapter 160.
+These bridge programs are administered in consultation with city and county officials through their representative organizations; this consultation shall precede any change in allocation.
 Cities are represented by the Iowa Chapter of the American Public Works Association (APWA).
 The counties are represented by the Iowa County Engineers Association (ICEA).
 This I.M. documents the results of that consultation by describing each program in detail and providing additional guidance concerning eligible bridges and eligible project costs.